cassioneri/calendar/README.md

 ## Contents

-1. `date.hpp`   : Implementations.
+1. `calendar.hpp`: Implementations.
 2. `tests.cpp`   : Tests.
 (Including exhaustive full-range round-trips taking around 30s to complete
 on commodity hardware.)
 3. `search.cpp`  : Helper program that was used to find some coefficients used by the algorithms.